 Alyssa is the Founder and Artistic Director of Diorama, the hybrid life poetry series with events hosted by Atlas Obscura and the Portland Institute for Contemporary Art.
 She is also the Founding Editor of [saUnd] Literary Magazine, the cross-genre publication on contemporary musico-poetics; and founder of Wildwood Home for the Arts, a center for voice, poetry, and music education.

-Alyssa received her MFA in poetry from The New School, and her BS in classical vocal performance and English literature from Mannes Conservatory.
-She holds certifications in Orff and Heart-Based Singing.
+Alyssa holds certifications in Heart-Based Singing and Orff Schulwerk.
+She received her MFA in poetry from NYC’s The New School, and her BM in classical vocal performance and concurrent BA in English literature from Mannes Conservatory.